abhi3700/My_Learning_DevOps/docker/README.md

 12. Pull the docker image from docker hub via `$ docker pull abhi3700/hello-docker` inside any other linux VM terminal using [this](https://labs.play-with-docker.com/).

 13. Now, the VM doesn't have node.
 So, just run the docker image via `$ docker run abhi3700/hello-docker`.
 So, you don't need any further tool installation or something but docker.

+> In order to see a container running in the background, use `$ docker ps` command.
+And list of all the containers, use `$ docker ps -a`.

 ## Concepts